In this section

 How can health IT help?

 Health IT is increasingly used to improve the quality and efficiency of health care delivery, patient safety, care coordination, and patient-centered care.
-It also offers promising strategies to address the opioid epidemic.
+This includes offering strategies to address the opioid epidemic.
 The use of health IT has been demonstrated to improve adherence to opioid prescribing guidelines and physician adherence to treatment protocols, increase the safety of prescribing for controlled substances, enhance clinician access to prescription drug monitoring programs (PDMPs), expand access to addiction treatment and recovery supports, and much more.